-Drop Notification/Refunds for In-Class Courses Amount of Refund Grade Earned Prior to the date of the 1st session of a course 100% refund No Grade On or after the 1st session but before the date of the 2nd session 75% refund W On or after the 2nd session but before the date of the 3rd session 50% refund W On or after the 3rd session date No refund Earned Grade
+Drop Notification/Refunds for Degree Completion OM Cohort Courses and Degree Completion Elective Courses Amount of Refund Grade Earned Prior to the date of the 1st session of a course 100% refund No Grade

+On or after the date of the 1st session and before the date of the 2nd session 75% refund W On or after the date of the 2nd session and before the date of the 3rd session 50% refund W On or after the date of the 3rd session date No refund Earned Grade

-Drop Notification/Refunds for Degree Completion BSBA CoursesAmount of RefundGrade EarnedDuring the first week of classes100% refundNo GradeDuring the second week of classes80% refundWDuring the third week of classes40% refundW
+Drop Notification/Refunds for Degree Completion Distance Learning Courses Amount of Refund Grade Earned During the first week of classes 100% refund No Grade During the second week of classes 80% refund W During the third week of classes 40% refund W After the third week of classes No refund Earned Grade

-No refund

-Earned Grade

 Other non-tuition fees are not refundable.
+See refund policies for Traditional Undergraduate Studies and Graduate Studies if enrolling in courses from those programs.